Attacked by a Dog

 A neighbor a couple of houses down asked if we needed any help and ran over and grabbed the leash of the other dog.
 The owner picked up the dog without a leash and said she was sorry.
 She started to walk away but her dog wiggled free and came back at us again.
-She picked him up and walked away.
+She picked him up again and walked away.

 Instead of just reacting and getting angry I tried to understand the situation from all angles.

-I could be angry at the dog but he is a dog and is close to his house.
+I could be angry at the dog but he is a dog and was close to his house.
 This may just be guard dog instinct protecting his house.
 Oliver might do the same in a similar circumstance.
 He barks pretty mean like when kids walk past the fence.

 I could be angry at the lady for letting him get loose.
 But I figured that things like that happen.
 How often has Oliver slipped through a door or gate before I could stop him?
 Once his leash clasp malfunctioned and he ran off.

 Then I realized that she felt sorry for what happened, her apology sounded sincere.
 I think the dogs were a bit much for her to handle though.